—> Guide for Moving to Berlin 2016

 Safety, especially for Women

-Berlin is still extremely safe, day and night, especially inside the circle S-bahn line.
-But it should be mentioned that, as a precaution, visible minorities might avoid some of the Eastern neighbourhoods outside that S-Bahn line: Hellersdorf, Marzahn, Lichtenberg.
-They have a reputation for being right-wing and have almost no ethnic diversity.
+Berlin is still very safe, day and night, especially inside the circle S-bahn line.
+But it should be mentioned that, as a precaution, visible minorities might avoid some of the Eastern neighbourhoods outside that S-Bahn line: Hellersdorf, Marzahn, for example.
+They have a reputation for being right-wing and have little ethnic diversity.
 The same goes for parts of the surrounding region of Brandenburg.
-While most women find Berlin extremely safe, day and night, some have been verbally harassed in outlying areas of Neukölln walking home alone at night.
+While most women find Berlin safe, day and night, some have been verbally harassed in outlying areas of Neukölln walking home alone at night.
 Riding a bike helps matters.
-Neighbourhoods like Mitte, Prenzlauer Berg, Schöneberg and Kreuzberg are generally worry free for women who feel like targets of unwanted male attention.
+Neighbourhoods like Mitte and Prenzlauer Berg are generally worry free for women who feel like targets of unwanted male attention.